nhotalling/VorpalJsonCore/README.md

 # VorpalJsonCore
-Cross platform app for turning images into a Vorpal Board `gamedata.json` file
+Cross platform app for turning images into a Vorpal Board `gamedata.json` file.
+Currently only supports creating gamedata for Android.

 ## Steps:
 - Gather game images.
 One option is pulling images from Tabletop Simulator.